 The subject of this list is the secular music of the Renaissance.
 My appreciation is centered strongly in the 15th century, although there are some areas of the 16th century (and even somewhat beyond) that interest me.

 This genre can be especially rich and poignant, although it was short-lived in its Franco-Flemish form.
-In some ways there is a natural progression from the medieval forms, but the Renaissance is marked by the use of more compact thematic material.
+In some ways there's a natural progression from the medieval forms, but the Renaissance is marked (at least to the extent that it's marked here...) by the use of more compact thematic material.
 This continues to be some of my favorite musical material anywhere.

-This section begins with the beautiful songs of of Dufay & Binchois and the style which heralds the musical Renaissance.
-It continues into the early 16th century, where it reaches its greatest formal complexity, and then disappears in the face of the homophonic style and national traditions.
-Songs are usually in French, although there is some Italian.
+This section begins with the beautiful songs of of Dufay & Binchois and the style that heralds the musical Renaissance (according to some traditional narratives, anyway).
+That resulting style continues into the early 16th century, where it reached its greatest formal complexity, and then disappeared in the face of more homophonic styles & national traditions.
+Songs are usually in French, although there's e.g. some Italian.
 This continues to be some of my favorite repertory, and I would be happy to list more recordings here.
-Busnoys is particularly neglected, given his stature, and many of these recordings begin to seem rather dated with no newer efforts to replace them.
+E.g. Busnoys is particularly neglected, given his stature, and some of these albums do also come to seem somewhat dated... but, unfortunately, with no newer (or more satisfying) efforts to replace them.

-Some items in the second section above are largely instrumental, but I have kept them on this list, where they closely overlap material with chansons of the era.
+Some items, particularly in later subsections above, are largely instrumental, but I've retained them for this list, where they closely overlap material with chansons of the era.
+The "instrumental list" is thus almost entirely later material.

 If a recording in this genre is not listed here, either I haven't been able to obtain a copy (perhaps out of print), I don't know about it at all, I felt that it is substantially duplicated by a recording I like better, or I didn't care for it enough to give it one star.
 Please feel free to inquire, especially if you know a recording I probably don't.